Toilet Wax Ring-How it Works, Sizes, Leaks, Replacement

 2. Water leaking from the basement ceiling

-Sometimes when the wax ring is leaking, instead of the water pooling around the toilet base it penetrates through the floor causing the basement ceiling to start leaking or just be dump.This happens especially when you have caulked around your toilet.
+Sometimes, when the wax ring leaks, instead of the water pooling around the toilet base, it penetrates through the floor, causing the basement ceiling to start leaking or being dumped.
+This happens especially when you have caulked around your toilet.

 When you notice water leaking from your basement ceiling, you would be well advised to quickly replace the wax ring, lest you will have to replace the entire ceiling.
-A dump ceiling and walls also make the house really cold and uninhabitable.
+A dump ceiling and walls also make the house cold and uninhabitable.

 3. Sewer smell in the bathroom

 Have you ever entered your bathroom only to be met by a horrific sewer odor?
-Apart from being watertight, the wax ring should also create an airtight seal.
+Apart from being water-tight, the wax ring should also create an airtight seal.
 If there is a small opening between the wax ring and the bottom of the toilet, sewer gases will leak from the drainpipe to the bathroom through that opening.

-It is however not every time you notice a sewage smell in your bathroom that your wax ring is bad.
+It is, however, not every time you notice a sewage smell in your bathroom that your wax ring is bad.
 Sometimes this smell comes straight from the bowl.
 It is caused by a clogged toilet drain or vent stack.

 As a result, the sewer gases build up pressure in the drainpipe and finally break the toilet bowl water barrier.
-When this is the case, you are most likely to hear your toilet bubble and/or gurgle every time you flush it.
+When this is the case, you will most likely hear your toilet bubble and/or gurgle every time you flush it.

 4. A wobbly toilet